BetterBOH/open-tender-skeleton/src/components/CheckoutGuestContact/README.md

 | `authenticationErrors`     | `array`              | List of errors from `authenticationErrors` selector     | `[]`     |
 | `createSystemNotification` | `func`               | createSystemNotification action from redux              | `f => f` |

-## Registering a custom `<CheckoutAuthContact />`
+## Registering a custom `<CheckoutGuestContact />`

-The `RegistryLoader` will look for a component registered at `components.registry.CheckoutAuthContact` and expects the key `import` to return a function that uses dynamic import syntax.
+The `RegistryLoader` will look for a component registered at `components.registry.CheckoutGuestContact` and expects the key `import` to return a function that uses dynamic import syntax.